 We live in Western Colorado where it can range from 100 degrees in the summer to below freezing in the winter.
 I don’t mind some cold but when it gets below zero, I try not to get outside much.
 My wife and I grew up in the Midwest.
 My favorite saying upon meeting other Midwestern transplants is that we now enjoy living somewhere the weather isn’t constantly trying to kill us.
 My rule of thumb is that anything above zero is still fair game for getting outside.

 The first thing I figured out when taking my kids is that they will always be more miserable than you.
 If you’re a little cold, they are a lot cold.
 If you’re hot, they’re “dying.”
 If the bugs or wind are annoying you, it is the end of days for them.
 It’s just part of being a kid.
 And if you’d like to keep the kids coming outside with you, the whole idea is to not be miserable.
-To that end, I usually don’t wear my good stuff.
+When I’m with my kids, I purposely don’t wear my best stuff, stay with me here…

 That was an exercise in self-discipline.
 While hunting or fishing, it’s often about getting up that next mountain, or staying out a little longer for hopes of that bigger fish or shot at that big bull elk.
 I had to get over that.
 If you hike over that last ridge and do get that big buck, but your son is so miserable he never wants to hunt again, what was the cost of that trophy?
 For me, that cost would be too much.
 Oh sure, you push your kids, but you have to learn where to stop in order to not cross that threshold of misery.